VirtusLab/git-machete/docs/source/cli/slide-out.rst

 **Options:**

---all-merged                                      Slide out managed branches whose remote tracking branches have been deleted and that have no downstreams.
-                                                  In other words, this deletes all branches except:

-                                                      * those that are unmanaged,
-                                                      * those that have no remote tracking branch set (unpushed),
-                                                      * those whose remote tracking branches still exist (not deleted remotely),
-                                                      * those that have at least one downstream (child) branch.

 -d, --down-fork-point=<down-fork-point-commit>    If updating by rebase, specifies the alternative fork point for downstream branches for the operation.
                                                   ``git machete fork-point`` overrides for downstream branches are recommended over use of this option.
                                                   See also doc for ``--fork-point`` option in ``git machete help reapply`` and ``git machete help update``.